 Are you happy that you chose this career?
-What makes you most happy about this career choice?
+What makes you most pleased about this career choice?

-I am very happy I chose this career.
-What makes me most happy is that I love what I do and I truly enjoy going to work every day.
-I feel very fulfilled with my career and genuinely feel like I make a difference in people’s lives on a daily basis.
+I am thrilled I chose this career.
+What makes me most happy is that I love what I do, and I genuinely enjoy working every day.
+I feel very fulfilled with my career and genuinely feel like I make a difference in people’s lives daily.

 Do you have any advice for students, once accepted?

-Work as hard as you can and put the effort in to truly learn while you are in vet school.
-It will make clinical rotations and the first few years in practice much easier if you put the work in while you are learning.
+Work as hard as you can and put the effort to truly learn while you are in vet school.
+It will make clinical rotations and the first few years in practice much easier if you put the work in while learning.

 Any study tips?
 What was your favorite method for studying while at Ross vet school?

 Figure out what works best for you and truly take the time to learn versus cramming/memorizing.
-I would write my notes out into study guides, then make those study guides into flash cards.
-Before the exam, I would go through and quiz myself with the flashcards.
+I would write my notes out into study guides, then make those study guides into flashcards.
+Before the exam, I would go through and quiz myself with flashcards.

-Were there any classes, within your DVM program at Ross University College of Veterinary Medicine that were especially relatable to your current position?
+Were there any classes, however, within your DVM program at Ross University College of Veterinary Medicine that were incredibly relatable to your current position?